Nathaniel Browne

 Nathaniel's friend, Jean-Paul Etienne, was a user and supplier of certain mind-expanding substances (including opium).
 Nathaniel partook of these on occasion.

 Additionally, Nathaniel did not, as he appeared to, live off any inheritance.
-In fact his parents left him very little, and he instead found an income writing gossip columns for a London paper under a pseudonym (John Parker).
+His parents left him very little, and he instead found an income writing gossip columns for a London paper (under the pseudonym, John Parker).
 He sent his stories to the newspaper's editor, George Baker, and received payments via a post-office box.

 After the success of Nathaniel's 'The Tatters of the King' anthology, he gave up writing these columns.
 Unfortunately, his increasing use of hallucinogenic drugs to substitute for the inspiration brought on by the events of this campaign threatened to drive Nathaniel back to poverty before he met Francesca Nicholson.